hashicorp/terraform/website/intro/getting-started/modules.html.md

 ## Planning and Apply Modules

 With the modules downloaded, we can now plan and apply it.
-If you run `terraform plan`, you should see output similar to below:
+If you run `terraform apply`, you should see output similar to below:

 ```
-$ terraform plan
+$ terraform apply
 # ...
 + module.consul.aws_instance.server.0
 # ...